Occupational Therapy in the Acute Care Setting

 Addressing the Patient’s Deficits

-This is done through function like bed mobility, bedside commode transfers, or even standing with support of bed rails to work up to gaining independence in dressing and toileting tasks.
+This is done through function like bed mobility, bedside commode transfers, or even standing with support of a walker to work up to gaining independence in dressing and toileting tasks.
 Grading the activity is important to ensure a “just-right challenge.”

 Differences of Acute Care versus Traditional Rehab